flectra-hq/flectra/doc/webservices/iap.rst

     * The service key is completely ignored with this flow, If you want to run a robust test of your service, you should ignore these tokens.

-Odoo Helpers
+Flectra Helpers
 ============

-For convenience, if you are implementing your service using Odoo the ``iap`` module provides a few helpers to make IAP flow even simpler.
+For convenience, if you are implementing your service using Flectra the ``iap`` module provides a few helpers to make IAP flow even simpler.

 .. _iap-charging: